 Thomas Edison State College

-SHOW FULL BIO » Peter Gallagher has over twenty-two years of experience in higher education.
-My employment experiences have been within the community college system, private university, and, currently with the state of New Jersey public institution system.
+SHOW FULL BIO » Peter Gallagher has over twenty-two years of experience in higher-education.
+These experiences have been within the community college system, private university, and, currently with the state of New Jersey public institution system.
 Peter has worked in a variety of areas including facility management, student services, bursar, and finance.
 I hold a B.S. in Business Administration from Temple University and a MBA, with Finance concentration, from DeSales University.
 In my current position as Assistant Controller of Revenue Management at Thomas Edison State University in Trenton, New Jersey.
 At Thomas Edison State University, Peter oversees several areas including Bursar, Cash Receipts and Financial Aid Disbursements and Return of Title IV.

 Senior Business Systems Analyst